 On Your Marks!

-The trouble with this testing though is to know where to look.
-There are billions of code that we need to sift through in order to find these markers.
+The trouble though with this testing is to know where to look.
+There are billions of codes that we need to sift through to find these markers.

 What Types Of DNA Testing Are There?

 In the beginning, there were only two forms of DNA testing that were available.
 With the advancement of technology and tools, genealogy testing can now be broken down into four types.